x4v1er94/counter_js/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-It is a simple counter writtent in HTML / CSS and managed by Javascript code, it increases and decreases the value in a disabled input box.
+It is a simple counter writtent in HTML / CSS and managed by Javascript code, it increases and decreases the value in a disabled input box.<br>
-The structure of the javascript code is formed by a function of reading the value that is called after the initial check of the complete loading of the page to capture the value and associate it with the variable count.
+The structure of the javascript code is formed by a function of reading the value that is called after the initial check of the complete loading of the page to capture the value and associate it with the variable count. <br>
-The variable count will be increased, decreased or reset by the buttons that call the relative functions.
+The variable count will be increased, decreased or reset by the buttons that call the relative functions. <br>
-Each function linked to the buttons calls up the update function of the count variable.
+Each function linked to the buttons calls up the update function of the count variable.<br>

 ### Built With
 * [HTML]